ctrueden/ctrueden.github.io/_pages/deus/CharSecretsMark.md

 Felix and Madison found out about the sage's work, but their irrational fear of magic prevents them from traveling out of the solar system (unless they were to use a conventional transport which would take years).
 In addition, they were still in hiding from the remaining members of Pandora's Box.
 Thus, they sent Trenton out into the world to recover the information, and begin his quest.

-!!Pandora's Children and the Brotherhood
+## Pandora's Children and the Brotherhood

 The other Pandora's Box test subjects, left twisted and mutated but without the reformation of their genes being complete, formed the seed of what would become the &quot;Brotherhood of Homo Sapiens Superior,&quot; led by Erik Lensherr.